sameeraman/HomeAssistant/README.md

 - Alert if the Laundry door was left open for more than 60 minutes
 - Turn on house alarm based on device tracker - Arm when every one is out of the house
 - Turn off house alarm based on device tracker - Unarm when anyone is back at home
+- Turn on the night mood at midnight when there is no motion in the house
+- Turn off the Night mood when master bedroom door open in the morning